 Reading, like feasting your eyes on a fresh bouquet of flowers, is like dreaming with your eyes open.
 This summer, we say, up the ante, and enjoy them together!
 Read on for 7 books that either feature flowers in their plot, give practical gardening tips, have flower-inspired titles, or are other flower-related fiction and non-fiction.
-From true crime to classic literature, we’re about to beautify your summer reading list.
+From true crime to classic literature, we’re about to beautify your reading list.

 For Non-Fiction Readers